mlouward/Lyon-V-lo-v-RDF/README.md

 Default port should be 3030:
 `.\fuseki-server.bat --update --mem /ds`

-2. Launch the Python server
+2. Launch the Python server in ./server_flask/

 `python server.py`

 3. Go to `localhost:5000`

-Click on Geomap to get to the information on the stations
+You can see the list of bike stations on the map and their information, as well as the current weather Clicking on a station on the map will show:

 - Station location on the map
 - Station Name